 Mercedes really has thrown everything it has at the EQS.
 It gets a massive 107.8kWh battery which means an official WLTP range of 478 miles – that's almost 62 miles more than a Tesla Model S and a new world record.
 There are two versions; the EQS 450 gets a 329bhp rear-mounted electric motor and the EQS 580 packs two motors, one on each axle, and 516bhp, which is more than an S-Class with a V8 petrol engine.

-Only the 450 is available in the Uk cureently with a price tag starting at £99,995, but a smaller battery model will also be launched later and a performance-minded Mercedes-AMG version is available if you really want more acceleration.
+We've only tried the 'cheaper' 450 in the UK currently with a price tag starting at £102,160, but a smaller battery model will also be launched later and a performance-minded Mercedes-AMG version is available if you really want more acceleration.

 Mercedes doesn't want to score points with the hardware alone, though.
 Software and tech are two big features of the EQS and this is most obvious with the car's 'hyperscreen'.
 Mercedes calls it a 'continuous surface made of aluminium silicate glass', but to you and I it's a large infotainment screen that extends practically across the entire dashboard.
 It screen is curved at 650-degrees and measures a staggering 1.41 metres, making a Tesla Model S's screen look pretty tiny.
 It costs a very hefty £7,995.
 Some of the gadgets which make it special - such as the ability for your passengers to watch movies - are disabled for the British market, which makes it less interesting.
 You also have to physically lean forward and stretch to tap some on-screen buttons too.